Fortress-Blast/Fortress-Blast/README.md

 Fortress Blast comes with several quality-of-life features, *such as:*

-- A MOTD is available to players, with information on what powerups there are, what they do, and how they can be used.
+- A MOTD is available to players, containing information on the plugin's controls and powerups.
 - A server admin can allow players to drop Fortress Blast powerups on death with a ConVar.
 - Bots can pick up powerups and randomly use them based on a user-defined range of time.
 - By default, Mannpower powerups are replaced with Fortress Blast powerups.
-- Debug mode can be turned on to test functions of the server mod without having to look at the console.
+- A debug ConVar is available to test the plugin without having to check the server console.

 Contributors
 ------------